Termites in Palm Trees [Signs of Them + Treatment Options]

 What are some signs of termites in palm trees?

-How to get rid of termites in palm trees
+Getting rid of termites in palm trees

 How to treat termites in palm trees

-Video showing how to install subterranean termite bait stations around a palm tree
+(Video showing how to install subterranean termite bait stations around a palm tree)

 Can Termidor be used on palm trees?